openvax/mhcflurry/docs/README.md

 Documentation is written to the _build/ directory.
 These files should not be checked into the repo.

-We use the documentation system to generate the mhcflurry package level README.
-To build this file, run:
+We have experimented with using the documentation system to generate the mhcflurry package level README, but this is not currently in use.
+To build the readme, run:

 ```
 $ make readme
 ```

 This will write `docs/package_readme/readme.generated.txt`.
-The main [README.rst](../README.rst) is symlinked to this file.
+The main [README.rst](../README.rst) could be symlinked to this file at a later point.